AliGunez/AliGunez/README.md

 My name is Ali

 I am a motivated software developer with a passion for problem-solving.
-I am constantly seeking opportunities to learn and grow, striving to be great in my field.
-With a solid foundation in software development, I bring a range of technical skills and a determination to deliver exceptional results.
-I approach challenges with a problem-solving mindset, both in coding and in life.
-I believe that continuous improvement and embracing new technologies are essential to becoming a great developer.

 My Projects